j0hnk1m/kaggle/README.md

 # kaggle

-A repository containing Kaggle problems done by me in Python3.
+A repository containing Kaggle challenges done by me in Python3.